 Her personal commitment to recovery and a rich knowledge of the 12 Steps shine through the work that she does with people struggling with food addiction.
 With honesty, wisdom, and a grounding in practical action, Mary keeps her clients focused on recovery at all steps of the process.

-Mary is a CENAPS Trained Relapse Prevention Specialist, a certified food addiction professional, and facilitates groups, workshops, and Primary Intensives throughout the United States.
-Mary is coauthor of Food Addiction Recovery: A New Model of Professional Support – The ACORN Primary Intensive.
+Mary holds a degree in Human Services with a specialty in Addiction Studies.
+She is a CENAPS-trained Relapse Prevention Specialist and a certified food addiction professional.
+Mary facilitates groups, workshops, and Acorn Intensives throughout the world.
+She is co-author of Food Addiction Recovery: A New Model of Professional Support – The Acorn Primary Intensive.